modernweb-dev/rocket/site/pages/10--docs/30--guides/80--web-fonts.rocket.md

 1. Use a variable font

    This means only ONE font file needs to be download for all the different weights and widths.
-   This file is usually bigger then one weight of a font but smaller then multiple weights font files.
+   This file is usually bigger than one weight of a font but smaller than multiple weights font files.

    Not many fonts are "easily" accessible as a variable font.
 Often you need to manually [convert](https://convertio.co/ttf-woff/) a variable font ttf file to a web woff2 file.